 - Disseminating information to families via onsite training, and through specific consultations;

-- Developing and disseminating information via the web, our electronic newsletter, listservs, Facebook, Twitter, and via other social networking outlets;
+- Developing and disseminating information via the web, IRCA Reporter E-Newsletter, listservs, Facebook, Twitter, and via other social networking outlets;

 - Educating First Responders across Indiana to ensure that individuals are understood and supported in emergency situations;